Is shopping for antiques in Ontario part of your travel plans ? A leisurely day of digging through forgotten art,

 If you're already a devoted collector, rest assured that with all the variety of shops, malls and districts in Ontario, not to mention the big shows that are held annually or semi-annually, you're sure to find plenty of your own particular obsession.

-If you're more of a generalist like me then you'll find the hunt just as interesting and rewarding.
+If you're more of a generalist. then you'll find the hunt just as interesting and rewarding.
 Ontario's vendors offer a lot of variety partly because Ontario is such a multicultural society.
 People have come from all over the world to settle in this province, and they've brought with them family heirlooms…many of which wind up eventually in stores.
 In particular, expect to find lots of treasures from England, Scotland and Britain since so many Ontarians hailed originally from the British isles.
 Also expect to find plenty of handmade Mennonite pieces since southern Ontario in particular has a substantial Mennonite population.

 Ontario cities, towns and rural areas offer great antiquing opportunities.
 You can buy antique items in individual shops, multi-dealer antique-markets housing anywhere from 10 to more than 200 dealers under one roof, and at special one-or-two day “shows”.
 You’ll also find that many Ontario cities and towns have “antique districts” where you’ll find several shops a short distance from one another.